 There is a non-discountable facility fee that ranges from $2-$7.25 per ticket.
 Subscription and Easy Pass packages are subject to a one-time $8 processing fee.
 All facility fees are waived for students.

-Most concerts are open to children ages 6 and over; for Live Broadcast performances the minimum age is 13.
+Most concerts are open to children ages 6 and over.
 Children of all ages are encouraged to join us for our Young People's, Relaxed Family and Sensory-Friendly Concerts.
 All children must be accompanied by an adult.

 All children, regardless of age, must have a ticket adjacent to an adult to enter the hall.
 Your child is permitted to sit on your lap as long as his/her head can fit underneath your chin.
 Taller children seated on a parent's/caregiver's lap can obstruct the view of other patrons.